The worst thing you can do is NOT clean your records…

 But seriously, keep your hands as clean as possible when handling records.

 Second, get yourself a firm velvet brush.
-I use mine as step one to clean a record before playing it.
+I use mine as a step one to clean a record before playing it.
 I’m using the one from Crosley on Amazon.
 I like the velvet side.
 But their anti-static brush that comes with this one is crap.

 Place your velvet brush onto the record while it’s spinning for about 3 revolutions to pick up any dust particles.